Winfield Scott Hancock: Service on the Plains

 After the executions, Hancock was assigned command of the newly organized Middle Military Department, headquartered in Baltimore.
 In 1866, on Grant's recommendation, Hancock was promoted to major general and was transferred, later that year, to command of the military Department of the Missouri, which included the states of Missouri and Kansas and the territories of Colorado and New Mexico.
 Hancock reported to Fort Leavenworth, Kansas, and took up his new posting.

 Soon after arriving, he was assigned by General Sherman to lead an expedition to negotiate with the Cheyenne and Sioux, with whom relations had worsened since the Sand Creek massacre.
 The negotiations got off to a bad start, and after Hancock ordered the burning of an abandoned Cheyenne village in central Kansas, relations became worse than when the expedition had started.

-There was little loss of life on either side, but the mission could not be called a success.
+The official report to the President by the Indian Peace Commission found that the actions of George Custer and other subordinates just after Hancock's arrival led to an instigation of violent reprisals by the Native Americans: